sameeksha-16/cryptonite_taskphase_sameeksha/file globbing.md

 # MATCHING WITH '?'
 here the '?' can represent only a single character.
+Here we used '?' in place of letters l and e in the word challenge.
 ```
 hacker@globbing~matching-with-:~$ cd /?ha??enge
 hacker@globbing~matching-with-:/challenge$ /challenge/run